RyanT5/yl-training/content/post/team.md

 <div class="team-info-container">
 <h3 class="team-member-name">Scott Robinson</h3>
 <h5 class="team-member-position">(Co-Project Sponsor)</h5>
 <p class="team-member-bio">"Hi, I’m Scott!
-I started Scouts when I was 4 Years old in Northern Ireland and went through all the sections!
-My primary roles are Assistant County Commissioner - Explorers & QSA Coordinator in Belfast County (NI), although I used to be the ESL-YL within Pentland District (South East Scotland).
-Since being a part of Scouts, I have spent time in various sections both as a youth member, a YL and as a leader.
+I started Scouts when I was 4 Years old in Northern Ireland and continued the journey through all the sections!
+My primary role in Scouts is Assistant County Commissioner for Explorers in Belfast County (NI), although I used to be the ESL-YL within Pentland District (South East Scotland).
+Since being a part of Scouts, I have spent time in various sections as a youth member, a Young Leader and as a Adult Leader.
 I have always been keen to achieve the top awards within Scouting from achieving the Young Leader Award in 2016, and then to achieving my Queen Scout Award in December 2019.
-Whether it’s in NI or Scotland, my passion as a Leader comes from working with Explorers to provide them the opportunities to maximise their achievements!"</p>
+Whether it’s in NI or Scotland, my passion never changed, as I was always driven by working with Explorers to provide them the opportunities to maximise their achievements!"</p>
 </div>
 </div>